JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 Galatians 4:6.
 And because you are sons, God has sent forth the Spirit of his Son into your hearts, crying, Abba, Father.

 This means we do not even need to mention The Urantia Book nor the Thought Adjuster.
-In any case the latter term has acquired unfortunate connotations since the Papers were received because of the use of "brain washing" and "thought control" as instruments for controlling the citizens of countries with totalitarian regimes .
+In any case the latter term has acquired unfortunate connotations since the Papers were received because of the use of “brain washing” and “thought control” as instruments for controlling the citizens of countries with totalitarian regimes .

 At this stage it would appear to be far better to follow Jesus:

-"Let me emphatically state this eternal truth: If you, by truth co-ordination, learn to exemplify in your lives this beautiful wholeness of righteousness, your fellow men will then seek after you that they may gain what you have so acquired.
+“Let me emphatically state this eternal truth: If you, by truth co-ordination, learn to exemplify in your lives this beautiful wholeness of righteousness, your fellow men will then seek after you that they may gain what you have so acquired.
 The measure wherewith truth seekers are drawn to you represents the measure of your truth endowment, your righteousness.
-The extent to which you have to go with your message to the people is, in a way, the measure of your failure to live the whole or righteous life, the truth-co-ordinated life."
+The extent to which you have to go with your message to the people is, in a way, the measure of your failure to live the whole or righteous life, the truth-co-ordinated life.”
 (1726)

-"Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
-The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men."
+“Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
+The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.”
 (2084)

 Note that the emphasis is on us living the God-like life as revealed in Jesus' life and perhaps handing out a Urantia Book after truth seekers are drawn to us.
 Unless we at least attempt to do that, we make a mockery of the revelation if we identify ourselves as Urantia Book readers.